domman-genomics/Jordan_NGS/manuals/04_mapping/README.md

 grep 'rpoB' TBsample2_snippy/snps.tab
 ```
 `grep` is the command to search within a file
-Here, `rpoB` after grep is the search terms and then we follow it by the file we wish to search.
+Here, we are searching for `rpoB` then we follow it by the file we wish to search.

 Does one sample have more mutations than the other?

-One particular mutation in rpoB that is known to confer resistance to rifampin is the S640L mutation.
+One particular mutation in rpoB that is known to confer resistance to rifampin is the S450L mutation.
 Does one of our samples have this mutation?

-### Isoniazid resistance
+### **Isoniazid resistance**

 Take a look at this paper here: https://academic.oup.com/jid/article/182/6/1788/916586?login=false

+## *Questions*
-What gene and what mutation within that gene are typical for isoniazid resistance with TB?
+1. What gene and what mutation within that gene are typical for isoniazid resistance with TB?

 Use `grep` to search for this gene within the `TBsample1_snippy/snps.tab` and `TBsample2_snippy/snps.tab`

-### Based on these findings, which TB sample(s) are resistant and which are sensitive?
+2. Based on these findings, which TB sample(s) are resistant and which are sensitive?